VAX 9000: DEC in the 1980s

 As the 1980s opened, DEC had been moving from strength to strength.
 The PDP-11 was released in 1970 and continued strong sales that would ultimately reach 600,000 machines, while their newly introduced VAX-11 picked up where the PDP ended and was beginning to make major inroads to IBM's midrange market.
 DEC also introduced their famous VT series computer terminals and a wide variety of other popular peripherals that all generated significant cashflow.

 Through this period, DEC made several attempts to enter the personal computer field, but these all failed.
 Best known among these was the Rainbow 100, which aimed to offer the ability to run both MS-DOS and CP/M programs, but instead demonstrated itself incapable of doing either very well while costing about as much as buying two separate machines.
 As the PC market expanded, DEC abandoned their PC offerings and increasingly turned their attention to the midrange market.

 As part of this change in focus, a number of longstanding policies were changed, causing friction with their customer base, and especially with their third-party developers.
 In one example, their new VAXBI Bus could not be used by other developers unless they signed a development agreement.
 This was a stark contrast to the Unibus standard of the PDP and earlier VAX machines, which had a thriving market of 3rd party products.
 Ken Olsen was quoted as saying "We spent millions developing this bus.
 I don't know why we didn't do it before."

 As these policies were "closing" DEC, new companies were quick to take advantage of this.
-Notable among these was Sun Microsystems, whose Motorola 68000-based systems offered performance similar to DEC's VAXstation series while being based on the UNIX operating system.
+Notable among these was Sun Microsystems, whose Motorola 68000-based systems offered performance similar to DEC's VAXstation series.
 During the second half of the 1980s, Sun increasingly pitched itself as the replacement for DEC in the technical market, branding DEC as a closed, proprietary "bloodsucker".
 This was aided by DEC's own 1985 decision to abandon the technical market in favor of the higher margins in the data center.